Skip to main content

 Adding New Engines

-1. Implement IWhatsAppEngine interface
+1. Implement the IWhatsAppEngine interface (packages/engines)

-2. Register in EngineFactory
+2. Register the new key in EngineFactory.create()

 ← Database Design · Documentation Index · API Specification →